Tommy John: Personal life

 George Vecsey of The New York Times described John as "a churchgoer, a good-natured family man."
 On July 13, 1970, Tommy married the former Sally Simmons.
 They are the parents of four children: Tamara, Tommy III, Travis, and Taylor.
-In 2014, John moved to California with his girlfriend, Cheryl Zeldin, who he was married to as of January 2022.
+In 2014, John moved to La Quinta, California with his girlfriend, Cheryl Zeldin, who he was married to as of January 2022.

-In 1998, Tamara John married Patrick Mannelly, who went on to become a long snapper for the Chicago Bears.
+In 1998, Tamara John married Patrick Mannelly, who later became a long snapper for the Chicago Bears.
 The two met at Duke University.
 As a 10-year-old in 1992, Taylor's singing and acting talents landed him a role in Les Misérables on Broadway.
 He also played Little League Baseball, as did his brothers.
 On March 9, 2010, Taylor died at the age of 28 as the result of a seizure and heart failure apparently due to an overdose of prescription drugs.
 "He was the greatest kid in the world, but he would get into these panic spells and deep abysses," John said of Taylor.
 "He was wired different than the rest of us."
-John has started the "Let's Do It" Foundation, dedicated to raising awareness about suicides and preventing them.
+John started the "Let's Do It" Foundation, dedicated to raising awareness about suicides and preventing them.

 John's oldest son, Tommy III, played baseball for the Furman University Paladins.
-He was a 4-year letterman for the Paladins, leading the team in complete games as a pitcher in 1997 (3 games) and in home runs (9) in 1999, a year in which he was named an All-Southern Conference player.
+He was a 4-year letterman, leading the team in complete games as a pitcher in 1997 (3 games) and in home runs (9) in 1999, a year in which he was named an All-Southern Conference player.
 In 2000, he became one of three players in the history of Furman's varsity baseball team to hit for the cycle, doing so on April 1 against the Appalachian State Mountaineers.
 After graduating from Furman, he spent two seasons in the independent minor leagues as a pitcher for the Tyler Roughnecks and Schaumburg Flyers.
-John is a chiropractor and went on to write a book, Minimize Injury, Maximize Performance: A Sports Parent's Survival Guide, which discusses the injury risk associated with young athletes specializing in one specific sport and suggests ways to prevent youth from ever having to undergo major sports-related surgery, such as Tommy John surgery.
+Tommy III is a chiropractor and wrote the book, Minimize Injury, Maximize Performance: A Sports Parent's Survival Guide, which discusses the injury risk associated with young athletes specializing in one specific sport and suggests ways to prevent youth from ever having to undergo major sports-related surgery, such as Tommy John surgery.

 John's hometown of Terre Haute, Indiana, presented him a key to the city on September 1, 1989, and Indiana governor Evan Bayh presented him with the Sagamore of the Wabash, Indiana's highest honor.
 On October 24, 2013, the Terre Haute Parks Department honored John by renaming Spencer Field after him.
 The complex was the site of John's last non-professional game in 1961, when he was a member of the Terre Haute Gerstmeyer High School Black Cats.